-We’ll keep this brief because there’s not a lot of time to spare: Mother’s Day is this Sunday.
+We’ll keep this brief because there’s not a lot of time to spare: Mother’s Day is right around the corner.
 If you’re lucky, you may have more than one woman in your life who deserves to be honored for the way she’s nurtured and cared for you.
 If you still don’t have a gift to show her (or them) how much she means to you, don’t fret—we’ve got you covered.

 On the Go